odnh/gnn-routing/evaluation/README.md

-# Evauluation
+# Evaluation

 In this folder resides the code for performing the evaluation.
 This includes training, running experiments on models, and graphing results.

 ## Layout

-- `configs`: contains all the config files for training and experiments
+- `configs`: contains all the hyperparameter configs
 - `models`: location to store trained models
 - `plots`: plot output location from graphing scrips
 - `results`: results outputs from running experiments

-## Config explanation
+## Script explanation

-We use hierarchical yaml files (each can specify a list of parents which they partially override). `train-a.yml` is a top-level training specification.
-`train-a.b.yml` is that training tweaked for a speicifc policy. `test-a._.c.yml` is settings for a test to be run on all models `b` trained from `train-a.b.yml` configs.
-The json files in this folder are for hyperparameter configuration.
+- `experiments.py`: Runs all the training and evaluating.
+Example configuration is in code at the top of the file.
+- `make_plots.py`: plots the results obtained (to pgf format)
+- `overfit_experiments.py`: Further experiments to test overfitting
+- `make_overfit_plots.py`: plots the results obtained (to pgf format)

 ## Results

-Results are stroed in a file format where each line is a json object.
-The json object is simply the configuration of the run and 3 extra values: a list of the optimal congestion, oblivous congestion, and agent congestion per dm in the sequence.
+Results are stored in a file format where each line is a json object.
+The json object is simply the configuration of the run and 3 extra values: a list of the optimal congestion, oblivious congestion, and agent congestion per dm in the sequence.